oshiomah1/oshiomah1.github.io/_posts/2021-3-17-Week_9_Walkthrough.md

 You don't have to each pick a different pathway to study, but you have to pick different genomes of interest for each group member.

+### Picking a pathway

+Some pathways are very difficult to

 Once you've done this, give me the following information for each genome:

 - What is the ggKbase taxonomic classification for this organism?
 - How many contigs is the genome in, and what is the total size of the genome bin?
 - What pathway did you investigate?
 - Is your genome missing any key genes for that pathway?
 E.g. if you looked up carbon fixation through the Calvin cycle, you'd want to make sure that genome has Rubisco.